nimeshgit/almanac-wasm-stats/README.md

 The core implementation were tested with more then ~600K wasm modules including clients i.e. desktop and mobile.

-Thank you and regards for visiting this repository,
+Thank you for visiting this repository,
-We are planing to move this repository under HttpArchive Almanac repository.
+We are planing to move this repository under [HttpArchive Almanac](https://github.com/HTTPArchive/almanac.httparchive.org) repository.
+With Regards,
+Vadgama